IntuitionLabs

 MicroStrategy

-Overview & Core Features: MicroStrategy is an enterprise BI suite known for its robust architecture and advanced analytics.
-It includes MicroStrategy Cloud (hosted SaaS) and traditional on-prem software.
-Key features include a pixel-perfect report engine, highly customized dashboards, “HyperIntelligence” (contextual insights delivered via browser plugins or mobile), and strong mobile app support (MicroStrategy Mobile SDK).
-MicroStrategy supports both relational and OLAP sources, and offers built-in features like geospatial mapping and statistical functions.
+Overview & Core Features: Strategy (formerly MicroStrategy, rebranded in 2025) is an enterprise AI+BI platform known for its robust architecture and advanced analytics.
+The company now positions itself as pioneering AI advancements for business intelligence ([27]).
+It includes Strategy One Cloud (hosted SaaS) and traditional on-prem software.
+Key features include a pixel-perfect report engine, highly customized dashboards, "HyperIntelligence" (contextual insights delivered via browser plugins or mobile), and strong mobile app support (Mobile SDK).
+Strategy supports both relational and OLAP sources, and offers built-in features like geospatial mapping and statistical functions.
+Strategy World 2026 conference is scheduled for February 23–26, 2026.

 Deployment Models:

-• On-premises: Enterprises can deploy MicroStrategy on their own servers (Windows or Linux).
+• On-premises: Enterprises can deploy Strategy on their own servers (Windows or Linux).

-• Cloud: MicroStrategy Cloud is offered as a managed subscription (including HIPAA-ready options (MicroStrategy Security Assurance Program)).
-It is available on AWS and Azure marketplaces, and can be consumed on a pay-as-you-go basis.
+• Cloud: Strategy One Cloud is offered as a managed subscription (including HIPAA-ready options).
+It is available on AWS and Azure marketplaces with private IP configurations for data security.

 Integration Capabilities: MicroStrategy connects to almost all major data sources via native connectors (databases, cloud warehouses, Big Data platforms) and has strong support for Oracle, SAP, and cloud data sources.
 It also can serve as a semantic layer for multiple sources at once.
 Through its SDKs, MicroStrategy dashboards and reports can be embedded in other applications.
 MicroStrategy also integrates with Hadoop, enabling predictive modeling and advanced analytics (it can run R scripts internally).